dgroomes/browser-extension-framework/README.md

 * [x] DONE Remove Deno for npm and Webpack.
 It was a rewarding experience and a quick start.
 But I need to understand a build a prototypical library and user/developer experience.
 There are so many quirks of browser-based JS modules that I can't afford to stray from mainstream.
+* [x] DONE Remove Webpack and instead use Rollup and API Extractor.
+I figured out, through my [work here](https://github.com/dgroomes/javascript-playground/commit/3e7b1a0f68fb0e5984e2fec5b1ef22ca4c4d9b4e) that Rollup is a better fit for libraries.
+UPDATE: well this even drives the point home more strongly..
+I found that Webpack continued to work well on the app side (DCL (detect-code-libraries)) because I couldn't get Rollup to work in DCL.
+Webpack is not dead!
+I think Rollup had trouble because of NPM workspaces, but I couldn't prove it and didn't need to bother with it.
+* [x] DONE Move Chrome and Firefox TypeScript type declaration files into a separate workspace.
+These type declarations are orthogonal to the implementation of BrowserExtensionFramework.
+They fit best in a separate workspace.
+* [x] DONE Organize code into npm "workspaces".
+Workspaces were introduced with the [release of npm 7 in 2020](https://github.blog/2020-10-13-presenting-v7-0-0-of-the-npm-cli/).
+  I would consider workspaces a long-awaited feature because it's a tool that we have in most other programming languages and toolchains: Gradle (Java and JVM languages) has multi-project support, Rust has crates, Go has something (modules?) etc.
+  * I used this command to init a workspace: `npm init --workspace packages/framework` and `npm init --workspace packages/example-detect-code-libraries`

 ## Reference